shrutisatish/DropBox-App/README.md

 # Mobiquity_Challenge

-The main feature of this app include:
+The main feature of this app is that it:
-1. Allow the user to authenticate with drop box credentials.
+1. Allows the user to authenticate with drop box credentials.
 2. Allows the user to take a photo.
 3. Uploads the taken pictures to a directory
-4. List all the pictures that have been taken and view selected photo.
+4. Lists all the photos taken and displays selected photo.

-Some of the additional functionalities that has been included are as follows:-
+Some of the additional functionalities that have been included are as follows:-
-1. Record Latitude and Longitude (GPS Coordinates) of the photos.
+1. Records Latitude and Longitude (GPS Coordinates) of the photo.
-2. Using these GPS co-ordinates, obtain the location where the photo is taken.
+2. Using these GPS co-ordinates, obtain the location of the photo taken.
 3. Share the photo taken to friends on Whatsapp and Facebook.
 4. The title of the photo contains the city name along with the date when the photo is taken
-5. Allow user to apply special effects to the photos taken.
+5. Allows the user to apply special effects to the photos taken.

 ## Initial Setup
 1. Setup android studios.